-This is an excellent card with a not so excellent photo.
+The SP Authentic rookie is an excellent card with a not so excellent photo.
 These rare rookie cards were each individually numbered to only 1750.
 These are some of Brady’s rarest cards and also some his most expensive.
-Graded gem mint 10 versions of these cards sell for over $3,000 online.
+Graded Gem Mint 10 versions of these cards sell for over $3,000 online.

 2000 SPX #130

 Upper Deck included Tom in their popular SPX set.
 These cards are all individually numbered to only 1350 cards.
 Gem Mint 10 versions can sell for over $1,000.
-This Tom Brady card is not made for everyone and those without deep pockets or large budgets should stay away.
+This Tom Brady card is not for everyone, and those without deep pockets or large budgets should stay away.

 2000 Playoff Contenders Rookie Ticket Autograph #144

-This is possibly Brady’s best rookie card.
-It is extremely rare and sells for a lot of money.
-An on card autograph and low print run makes them a collectors dream.
+The Playoff rookie is possibly Brady’s best rookie card.
+It is rare and sells for a lot of money.
+An on-card autograph and low print run makes them a collectors dream.
 These cards are almost impossible to find in gem mint 10 condition due to the blue corners that show even the smallest of nicks.
-Normally, NM-MT versions sell for $1,500 while mint 9 versions fetch $2,500 or more.
-A Championship Ticket parallel, which is numbered to only 100 copies sell for $5,000 depending on the condition it’s in.
+Normally, NM-MT versions sell for $1,500 while Mint 9 versions fetch $2,500 or more.
+A Championship Ticket parallel, which only has 100 copies sell for $5,000 depending on the condition.

 2000 Score Rookie Roll Call Autograph (1 of only 50)

-This is another incredible card produced by Score.
-The photograph has Tom in his college uniform dropping back to pass.
-These cards were numbered to only 50 and each was signed by the Patriots quarterback.
-Currently these football cards are bringing top dollar selling for over $2,500.
+The Score rookie is another incredible card produced by Score.
+The photograph has Tom in his college uniform, dropping back to pass.
+Only 50 of these cards exist, and the Patriots quarterback signed each.
+Currently, these football cards are bringing top dollar selling for over $2,500.

 2000 Press Pass #37

 A great affordable card for any Tom Brady fan.
 These cards are some of his most affordable selling for $5-$10.
-This is because they are not hard to find even though they don’t typically grade well.
+The cards are not rare and even though they don’t typically grade well.
 Autographed variations do exist and sell for over $350.
 A reflector parallel numbered to only 500 is another great card that fetches over $100 ungraded.

 2000 Pacific Tom Brady #403